These books are located in the fiction area of the children’s department. They are shelved by the author’s last name.

 Giff: Nory Ryan’s Song 2000 148p.

-When a terrible blight attacks Ireland's potato crop in 1845, twelve-year-old Nory Ryan's courage and ingenuity help her family and neighbors survive.
+When a terrible blight attacks Ireland's potato crop in 1845, twelve-year-old Nory Ryan fights to save her family from starvation.

 Gutman: Getting Air 2007 232p.

-After foiling a terrorist hijacking aboard their airplane, fourteen-year-old Jimmy, his younger sister, and two skateboarding friends crash-land the plane and try to survive in a forest wilderness until help arrives.
+After foiling a terrorist hijacking, fourteen-year-old Jimmy and his friends crash-land the plane and try to survive in a forest wilderness.

 Hobbs: Wild Man Island 2002 184p.